Guinea Pig (film series): Flower of Flesh and Blood (1985)

 Guinea Pig 2: Flower of Flesh and Blood (ギニーピッグ2 血肉の華, Ginī Piggu 2: Chiniku no Hana) is a 1985 film written and directed by Hideshi Hino, based on his horror manga works, and is the second entry in the series.
 The plot revolves around a man dressed as a samurai who drugs and abducts a woman, takes her to his home, dismembers her, and adds her body parts to a collection.

 This entry in the series has been called "notorious".
-It garnered controversy for its graphic content and was reportedly withdrawn from the market after being examined by a number of Japanese boards of education.
-It was also suspected to have influenced serial killer Tsutomu Miyazaki—also known as the Otaku Murderer—who abducted and murdered four young girls in the Saitama and Tokyo prefectures.
-Miyazaki had an extensive collection of videotapes, many of which were horror films; one of the Guinea Pig films was reported to have been found in Miyazaki's collection, though writer-director Hino has asserted that it was not Flower of Flesh and Blood.
+It sparked controversy over its graphic content and was reportedly withdrawn from the market after being reviewed by several Japanese boards of education.
+It was also suspected of influencing serial killer Tsutomu Miyazaki—also known as the Otaku Murderer—who abducted and murdered four young girls in the Saitama and Tokyo prefectures.
+Miyazaki had an extensive collection of videotapes, many of which were horror films; one of the Guinea Pig films was reported to have been found in Miyazaki's collection, though writer-director Hino has asserted that it was the fourth film, Mermaid in a Manhole, not Flower of Flesh and Blood.

-In 1991, American actor Charlie Sheen is said to have obtained a copy of the film from film writer and critic Chris Gore.
-Upon watching and becoming convinced that what was on screen was a genuine snuff film that depicted the dismemberment and killing of a woman, Charlie Sheen quickly reported it to authorities in which the Federal Bureau of Investigation purportedly opened an inquiry into those involved in the film's production and distribution.
-Any official investigations were dropped after it was demonstrated that special effects were used to simulate the violence in the film.
-This incident, and the frequency with which it has been recounted by "hard core" fans of horror films, has been compared to an urban legend.
+In 1991, American actor Charlie Sheen reportedly obtained a copy of the film from film writer and critic Chris Gore.
+After watching it, Sheen became convinced that the film portrayed a genuine snuff film depicting the dismemberment and killing of a woman.
+Alarmed, he quickly reported it to authorities.
+As a result, the Federal Bureau of Investigation (FBI) allegedly opened an inquiry into the individuals involved in the film's production and distribution.
+However, the investigation was later dropped when it was demonstrated that special effects had been used to simulate the violence in the film.
+This incident, often recounted by hardcore fans of horror films, has been compared to an urban legend.